rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 # RDS

-In order to help with the seamless adoption of the design into our iOS/Android development projects, we have developed an in-house command line interface tool called RDS (Rakuten Design System) to automate the following processes:
+To help with the seamless adoption of the design into our iOS/Android development projects, we have developed an in-house command-line interface tool called RDS (Rakuten Design System) to automate the following processes:

 1. Exporting of image assets, color and typography styles from Figma
 2. Importing of assets and styles from (1) into the iOS/Android projects